sohaildotcss/Keeper-App-project/README.md

 }
 </style> -->

-This project is a note-taking app built using React and Vite.
+This project is a note-taking app built using **React** and **Vite**.
 The app allows users to create, edit, and delete notes.
 The notes are stored locally in the user's browser using the browser's local storage API.

 ## **Table of Contents**